cxs1mon/fe-projects-caroline/README.md

 # JavaScript Quiz
 JS-Quiz<br>
 A Quiz  with a simple HTML and a CSS template.
 It contains 5 questions and a timer as well as a score.
+Upgrade: In the Quiz you can choose between different categories, the number of questions and the difficulty.
+During the quiz, your progress, your score and the time you have left will be tracked and in the end you can see you total score.
 ![screenshot of the quiz](/JS-Quiz//quiz.png)